Lectures: Tuesday and Thursday 10-11:30 2407 Mason Hall

 Textbook (Required): A course in combinatorics, J. H. van Lint and R. M. Wilson, 2nd edition.

-Homework is due at the start of class.
-Homeworks handed in after the lecture has started are considered late, and penalized.
-Homeworks handed in later than the end of class are not accepted.
-There are no makeups for late homework; the lowest homework score will be dropped in the final calculation.
+There are no makeups for missed or late homework; the lowest homework score will be dropped in the final calculation.

 You are allowed to work with other students on the problem sets, but you must include the names of those you worked with when you hand in your homework.
 You are not allowed to post homework problems on question websites such as mathoverflow or stackexchange.
 If you use a solution you find in a book, online, or elsewhere, you must acknowledge the source.